Creating a Simple Database

 - How do you create a database import file

 A contact center database is data repository where you store information about your existing or potential clients, and calls.
 It helps you organize, maintain and update your data.
 The database consists of records.

 A record contains the name, phone and other contact details, private and demographical information, buying patterns, owned products, and other information of a customer.
-It also includes detailed information about executed calls, such as source and destination numbers, IDs, call duration, completion status, and scheduled follow up actions.
+It also includes detailed information about executed calls, such as source and destination numbers, IDs, call duration, completion status, and scheduled follow-up actions.

 A record may contain contacts that include client contact details.
 Each record can contain up to 9 different contacts with different phone numbers, email addresses and contact names.
 For example, the record name is “A Company”, while its contacts may be John Smith, 49111111111, [email protected]; Anne White, 4922222222, [email protected], etc.

-There are different type of databases:
+There are different type of databases.

-System database: Logs all information about your records, including date and time created, creation mode, time of last disposition saved and last modification, user who modified it, etc.
+The system database logs all information about your records, including date and time created, creation mode, time of last disposition saved and last modification, user who modified it, etc.

-Events database: Contains all information about each contact attempt from different channels used, such as: calls, SMS messages, emails, chat conversations, etc.
+The events database contains all information about each contact attempt from different channels used, such as: calls, SMS messages, emails, chat conversations, etc.

-Let’s Create a Database Import File
+3.1 Creating a Database Import File

 - Open a spreadsheet application, such as Microsoft® Office Excel.